FAIMS/Fieldmark-Documentation/docs/advanced/troubleshooting.md

 3. What is the smallest series of steps that will cause this bug to happen?
 4. What device are you using, what version of the operating system and/or browser are you running?
 5. When was the last time you backed up your data?
 6. When was the last time you synced successfully?
-(A successful sync requires you to personally validate your data is present on another Fieldmark app/browser)
+(A successful sync requires you to personally validate your data is present on another Fieldmark™ app/browser)
 7. Does this bug happen on a different device if you follow the instructions in step 3?

 See [Reporting a Bug](advanced/bug-report)